Remind Me Again?

 Okay, there you have it, kind of a crash course on how to use Reminders.

-Okay, are you about to scream, THAT’S TOO MUCH!
+I can almost hear you wanting to scream, THAT’S TOO MUCH!

 There is no doubt, it is really hard to learn a new piece of technology by reading, so I hope you were working with the app as we went along.